SB 71

 Current Bill Summary

-The death of a first responder in the line of duty shall not disqualify such first responder's otherwise eligible legal dependent from receiving the tuition waiver.
-In such a case, in lieu of submitting verification that the first responder is employed as a first responder, the legal dependent shall submit a statement attesting that, at the time of death, the first responder satisfied the requirements of the act, and the first responder died in the line of duty, as described in the act.
+The death of public safety personnel in the line of duty shall not disqualify an individual's otherwise eligible legal dependent from receiving the tuition award.
+In such a case, in lieu of submitting verification of the public safety personnel's employment, the legal dependent shall submit a statement attesting that, at the time of death, the public safety personnel satisfied the requirements of the act, and such individual died in the line of duty, as described in the act.

 OLIVIA SHANNON